 It's infamous in the technology community as a sixty-year project that never quite launched.
 An infinite tale of unfulfilled promises and dashed dreams.
 There is however a working demo with a few of its features here (takes a minute to load).

-A Pattern Language is a set of flexible, reusable solutions to common design problems.
+Pattern Languages are sets of flexible, reusable solutions to common design problems.
 Identifying and recognising these patterns gives us a framework to craft solutions with.

 As a collection of design solutions, Xanadu's patterns suggest how we might construct relationships between pieces of data on the web that lead to whole new ways of thinking and seeing.